Decomposition Polyhedra of Piecewise Linear Functions: Submodular Functions

 \section{Submodular Functions}

-This section is a detailed version of \Cref{sec:summary_submodular}, where we demonstrate that a special case of our framework is to decompose a general set function into a difference of submodular set funtions and translate our results to this setting.
-Such decompositions are a popular approach to solve optimization problems as disussed in the introduction.
+In this section, we demonstrate that a special case of our framework is to decompose a general set function into a difference of submodular set functions and translate our results to this setting.
+Such decompositions are a popular approach to solve optimization problems, as discussed in the introduction.